mespe/Tesseract4-MSYS2/README.md

-# PKGBUILD files for building Leptonica and Tesseract on Windows
+# PKGBUILD files for building Leptonica and Tesseract-OCR 4.0 on Windows

 This repo provides two PKGBUILD files for building both Leptonica and Tesseract OCR on Windows using the MSYS2 build system.